th0rgall/public-notes/Listing the Customers who bought a Product on Stripe.md

 GET https://api.stripe.com/v1/products/:id/customers — list customers who bought the product with the given id
 ```

-Stripe *generally* connects customers to the products they purchased using [Checkout Sessions](https://docs.stripe.com/api/checkout/sessions/object), which has an API that is a helpful starting point to solve this problem.
-I'm describing here how I solved this problem in two different cases.
+Stripe *generally* connects customers to the products they purchased using [Checkout Sessions](https://docs.stripe.com/api/checkout/sessions/object).
+This model has an API which is a helpful starting point to solve this problem.

+In what follows, I'll describe two cases on how to

 ## Case 1: Using the Checkout Session API with known Payment Links